Genesys Co-browse sessions

 Stopping a co-browse session from Genesys Widgets

 Once a co-browse session has been established, both parties have the ability to terminate the session.
 At any time, either party may click the Exit Co-browse session icon next to the session ID.
-The agent can also exit by clicking Exit Session in Agent Desktop.
+The agent can also exit by clicking Exit Session in Agent Workspace.

 The other party will be notified that the session has ended, and the agent's browser will no longer display a view of the customer's browser.
 Also, if the primary interaction (chat or voice call) is terminated, the co-browse session terminates automatically.
 Sessions can also terminate due to inactivity, after a pre-configured timeout expires.
 Likewise, if the agent closes their browser, or navigates to a third-party website, the session will terminate if the agent does not return to the session page within the pre-configured timeout.Once a session has been terminated, it cannot be reactivated.
 If the session was deactivated accidentally, a new session has to be initiated, with a new session identifier.